Lucian Truscott: Division commander

+Major General Lucian K. Truscott speaking to men of his 3rd Division outdoors, North Africa, 1943.

 Truscott took command of the 3rd Infantry Division in March 1943, and oversaw preparations for the Allied invasion of Sicily, codenamed Operation Husky.
 He was known as a very tough trainer, bringing the 3rd Infantry Division up to a very high standard.
 At the age of 48, he was one of the youngest division commanders in the U.S. Army at the time.

 The general would transform the members of the 3rd Infantry Division, one of the army's oldest, in his crucible so that they could meet the challenges ahead.
 He was confident that the better he trained each soldier, the more likely it was that that man would one day make it home.

 He led the division in the assault on Sicily in July 1943, coming under the command of the Seventh U.S. Army, commanded by Patton, now a lieutenant general.
 Here his training paid off when the division covered great distances in the mountainous terrain at high speed.
 The famous 'Truscott Trot' was a marching pace of five miles per hour over the first mile, thereafter four miles per hour, much faster than the usual standard of 2.5 miles per hour.
 The 3rd Infantry Division was considered to be the best-trained, best-led division in the Seventh Army and Truscott himself was highly rated by Patton, who wrote in an officer efficiency report, stating that, "I know of no other major general who has more efficiently performed as a Division Commander."
 He rated Truscott 5th out of 155 general officers.

 After a brief rest to absorb replacements the division, in mid-September, nine days after the initial Allied landings at Salerno, Italy, came ashore on the Italian mainland, where it fought its way up the Italian peninsula, under the command of the VI Corps, commanded by Major General John P. Lucas.
 The VI Corps was part of Lieutenant General Mark W. Clark's United States Fifth Army.
 After crossing the Volturno Line in October and fighting in severe winter weather around the Gustav Line, which saw heavy casualties sustained, the division was pulled out of the line for rest and relaxation.